 Alpine Pasture Stories: Fallerschein Alpe in Lechtal Valley/Namlostal

-Fallerschein is a great place to visit, and very accessible in every way: A road with a gentle grade meanders through forest.
+Fallerschein is a great place to visit and very accessible.
+A gentle road meanders through forest.
 Suitable for strollers, the road crosses a brook over a tiny bridge after about 45 minutes and you have reached your destination.
 Really?

 Maybe you still feel stressed out and can’t forget your worries.
 But then you realize that a scenic hike through a beautiful wooded area like this calms your nerves and lifts your spirits.
 Being out in nature, away from the business of our daily lives and technology, allows you to connect with yourself and nature in a way that brings about peace and a sense of well-being.
 John Muir was onto something when he said, “In every walk with nature, one receives far more than he seeks.”